All courses 290 min6 chaptersBuilderanthropic

 Detecting connection failures

-MCP servers fail silently if you don't check for them.
 The SystemMessage with subtype init arrives before the agent does any work.
-It includes a mcp_servers list where each entry has a status field:
+Check its mcp_servers list — servers fail silently otherwise:

 Common failure causes by transport: